 You know how some people have SAD (Seasonal Affectedness Disorder)?
 I think I have it but, because even my disorders have to be a little bit different than everyone else’s, I think I have it backwards.
 Summer is not my best season.
 And this Summer was particularly sucky.

-There’s something about Summers that seem a little superficial to me.
+There’s something about Summer that seems a little superficial to me.
 For instance, this was the first Summer since we bought our house.
 I had no idea how much money and time went into maintaining the outside of your house.
 Never in my life did I think that I would be jealous that my neighbor’s grass was a better shade of green.
 Who cares about that stuff?
 And why?
 A: So that our house looks nice.
 From the outside.
 Shouldn’t the inside matter more?
 You know, the part that you live in??
 I like that about the holidays that the focus turns to warming the inside of your home to create a welcoming and comfortable atmosphere for family and other guests.

 Yard work in the Summer feels like a real chore.
 Too hot.
 Too much to do.
 But today, I came home from work just a tad early and had enough energy to rake up the leaves that have already fallen from the huge tree in our front yard.
 I went inside and put on my favorite dark brown corduroy jacket and my new beautiful purple scarf which my awesome friend Vanessa knit for me for my birthday.
 I grabbed my work gloves and brought Chloe outside with me.
 And I had a great time.
 Working in the yard.
 I had a great time working.
 And then when Jesse got home, he and Chloe played a bit in the leaves together and it was wonderful.